"How Was Your Weekend?" Software Development Teams Working From Home During COVID-19: Methodology

+For the questions about team culture (\Qculture) and team provided support (\Qsupport), we coded a random sample of 600 responses.
+We selected this sample based on (1) previous experience with similar surveys and (2) a sample size determination for a confidence interval of 95\% and a margin of error of 5\%, which required 385 or more responses.
+For both questions we reached saturation, defined as coding 100 responses without new codes (for WFH-Q2 saturation was after 358 responses, for WFH-Q3 after 511 responses).

+For the question about whether the team's ability to meet milestones has changed (\Qmilestones, shown only in Weeks 2 and 3), we used all 416 explanations provided when participants responded ``Yes.''
+Of the 1,477 responses, 446 responded ``Yes'' (30\%) but not all provided an explanation.

-In Section~\ref{sec:results}, we will discuss the most common responses (codes) in more detail and include examples from the WFH-Survey.
-The codes will be discussed in order from most to least frequently cited in the responses.
+In Section~\ref{sec:results}, we discuss the most common responses (codes) in more detail and include examples from the WFH-Survey.
+The codes are discussed in order from most to least frequently cited in the responses.
 The codes were selected until there was a natural dip in frequency.
-The full list of codes can be seen in our replication package.
+The full list of codes can be seen in our replication package~\cite{courtney_miller_2021_4456041}.